diegoherranz/sdcc-examples/README.md

 - `pic16/`: PIC18F microcontrollers which have a 16-bit instruction bus, hence pic16.

+### Tests
+Every example on this repository is checked using [Travis-CI](https://travis-ci.org).
+[SDCC](http://sdcc.sourceforge.net/) and [gputils](http://gputils.sourceforge.net/) are downloaded and installed on the Travis machine and it is tested that every example compiles without errors.

 ### Collaboration
 Any kind of collaboration like more examples, examples for more architectures, corrections, comments, etc. are very welcome.
 Feel free to open an issue or fork and pull request.